 What Classifies as ‘Self-Employed’?

 People talk about being self-employed in several career sectors, but what does it actually mean?
 What do you have to do to be classified as ‘self-employed’?
 Well, according to the Gov.uk website, a person is self-employed if they run their own business for themselves and take responsibility for the success or failure of the business.
 There are also self-employed contractors (or freelance workers) who are responsible for completing ongoing work or projects for clients without being an employee of the business.
-There are a variety of freelance careers such as a freelance writer, photographer, web developer or bookkeeper.
+There are a variety of freelance careers such as a freelance writer, photographer, web developer, bookkeeper, hairdresser, all with online courses available.

 What to Consider before Becoming Self-Employed